Iraq Museum: Official reopening

 On February 28, 2015, the museum was officially reopened by Iraqi Prime Minister Haider al-Abadi.
 The museum also has items taken from the Mosul Museum, as ISIS has taken it over.

 Recovery

 On September 7, 2010, the Associated Press reported that 540 looted treasures were returned to Iraq.

 638 stolen artifacts were returned to the Iraq Museum after they were located in the office of Prime Minister Nouri al-Maliki.

 On January 30, 2012, a 6,500-year-old Sumerian gold jar, the head of a Sumerian battle axe and a stone from an Assyrian palace were among 45 relics returned to Iraq by Germany.
 Up to 10,000 of the Iraq Museum pieces are still missing, said Amira Eidan, general director of the museum at the time of the recovery.

-On August 3, 2021, multiple global news sites reported that the US has returned 17,000 looted ancient artifacts to Iraq.
+On August 3, 2021, multiple global news sites reported that the US has returned 17,000 looted ancient artifacts to Iraq, previously part of the collection at the Museum of the Bible.

+On March 8, 2023, the Federal Bureau of Investigation returned an ivory and gold leaf furniture piece dating back 7,500 years ago.
+It was previously on display at the Michael C. Carlos Museum.
+The museum purchased the artifact in 2006; its provenance records claimed it had previously been bought to the United States in 1969.
+After FBI agents determined that the records were falsified, the museum handed the artifact over to the FBI in December 2022.
+The FBI states that this is the first time an artifact looted from the Iraq Museum has been found in the possession of an American museum.